max-liu-112/STGAN-WO/README.md

 Datasets are stored as multi-resolution TFRecords, similar to the [StyleGAN](https://github.com/NVlabs/stylegan).
 Each dataset consists of multiple `*.tfrecords` files stored under a common directory.

 Besides, STGAN-WO utilizes the structure-texture independent architecture to conduct the image synthesis which hierarchically generates the structure and texture parts independently.
-Face images of coarse resolutions are the structure parts, which is obtained by I - I^s.
-You can obtain the structure and texture components using corresponding algprithms, or download from  [Texture-components](https://drive.google.com/file/d/1PRQ936iSmymwAmL8hWKbtEkr-BzsgKUE/view?usp=sharing).
+Face images of coarse resolutions are the structure parts, which is obtained by I - I^t.
+You can obtain the structure and texture components using corresponding algprithms, or download from  [Structure-components](https://drive.google.com/file/d/1PRQ936iSmymwAmL8hWKbtEkr-BzsgKUE/view?usp=sharing).

 The dataset file should be like this: